icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     1. Assuming the Ultra96 runs at a clock frequency of 1.2GHz, add a column to {numref}`ultra96_profile` with the average latency of each function in cycles.
     2. Which function from {numref}`ultra96_profile` has the highest latency?
 (1 line)
     3. Assuming that `LOOP3`
-        of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of `LOOP3` over `i`.
+        of `Filter_horizontal` is unrolled completely into the body of `LOOP2`.
+Draw a Data Flow Graph (DFG) of the operations that are performed in the body of `LOOP2`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).
 Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.
-When drawing the DFG, consider `LOOP3` in isolation, ignoring the other loops.
+When drawing the DFG, only consider the *body* of`LOOP2` (not any of the looping).
-    4. Assuming that the operations in the DFG execute sequentially, count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the other loops into account) (1 line).
+    4. Assuming that the operations in the DFG execute sequentially, count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the looping of loops 1 and 2 into account) (1 line).
 Assuming that each operation takes one clock, estimate the average latency of `Filter_horizontal` in cycles (1 line).

         ```{hint}
         This should be a simple calculation, and it won't necessarily match what you found in (Part 3a); we'll be working on that